dapr/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 This application uses `WorkflowRuntime.getInstance().registerWorkflow()` in order to register `DemoWorkflow` as a Workflow in the Dapr Workflow runtime.

-`WorkflowRuntime.getInstance().start()` method will build and start the engine within the Dapr workflow runtime.
+The `WorkflowRuntime.getInstance().start()` method will build and start the engine within the Dapr workflow runtime.

 Now, execute the following script in order to run DemoWorkflowWorker:
 ```sh